¿Qué es el desprendimiento de retina?

 Retinal detachment surgery

-Surgery for retinal detachment must be performed as soon as possible because the disease may progress rapidly and also because the retina, while detached, undergoes degeneration, which limits the chances of subsequent visual recovery.
+Surgery for retinal detachment must be performed as soon as possible mainly due to two reasons.
+First, because the disease may advance rapidly, leading to more visual loss.
+And second, because while the retina is detached it becomes progressively more damaged, which reduced the chances of recovering sight after treatment.
 For more information on retinal detachment (symptoms, causes, consequences), read here.

 Retinal detachment surgery must be tailored to each case since there are three different surgical procedures, each with its own advantages and drawbacks.
 The choice of surgical technique depends on the extension of the retinal detachment (how much retina has become separated from the inner eyewall), the age of the patient, whether there have been previous eye surgeries for other diseases, and other factors.
 The three surgical procedures have the same aim: to restore the retina to its proper position within the eye and to fix it there permanently by different means.